lanl/MF-LBM/README.md

   3. GPUs require a high degree of parallelism, where a small domain problem may not utilize the full potential of a GPU.
 Recommended domain size per GPU: from 200`<sup>`3`</sup>` until GPU memory full.
 * Contact angle:

-  The contact angle in the control file must be less or equal to 90 degrees due to the particular numerical scheme used, meaning that fluid1 and fluid2 will always be the nonwetting phase and wetting phase, respectively.
-[Drainage](test_suites/3D_simulation/2.drainage) and [imbibition](test_suites/3D_simulation/4.imbibition_external_geometry) can be completed by injecting fluid1 and fluid2 respectively.
+  ~~The contact angle in the control file must be less or equal to 90 degrees due to the particular numerical scheme used, meaning that fluid1 and fluid2 will always be the nonwetting phase and wetting phase, respectively.
+[Drainage](test_suites/3D_simulation/2.drainage) and [imbibition](test_suites/3D_simulation/4.imbibition_external_geometry) can be completed by injecting fluid1 and fluid2 respectively.~~ The contact angle alteration scheme from [Akai et al., 2018](https://doi.org/10.1016/j.advwatres.2018.03.014) has been implemented and the above limitation no longer exists.
 * Run command:

   Several sample run commands are listed in [template-config.sh](multiphase_3D/run_template/template-config.sh).
 This code employs MPI-OpenMP hybrid programing model for the non-GPU versions, where memory affinity on NUMA architectures is very important to achieve expected performance.
 One should use one or more MPI ranks per UMA domain to avoid OpenMP parallelization across NUMA domains, and set appropriate socket/NUMA affinity in OpenMPI (or other MPI implementations).
 Number of threads in OpenMP should not exceed the core count or thread count (if multithreading is enabled) of corresponding UMA.